Is Positive Reinforcement the Best Way to Train Your Dog?

 Let’s say your kids are throwing food around at the kitchen table.
 Would you wait until the throwing has stopped and then reward them?
 Or would you say, “Hey kids, cut it out” ?

-The latter is negative, but it will be understood in an instant, through the words themselves, the tone of voice, the eye contact, and the body posture.
+The latter is positive punishment, but it will be understood in an instant, through the words themselves, the tone of voice, the eye contact, and the body posture.

 Dogs, like kids, respond to calm assertive energy.